EVA Air: EVA Air Cargo

 Founded concurrently with the passenger operations of EVA Air, EVA Air Cargo operates facilities in Europe, Asia, and North America.
-Its cargo operations have diversified to include transportation of high-tech equipment and special care items such as museum artwork and live zoological specimens.
+Its cargo operations have diversified to include transportation of high-tech equipment and special care items such as museum artwork and live animals.
 EVA Air has stated its goal of achieving a 50/50 split in revenues between its passenger and cargo operations.
 The airline's cargo operations are mainly operated via a fleet of Boeing 747-400, MD-11 dedicated freighters, Boeing 747-400 Combi aircraft, and additional belly cargo space on passenger aircraft.

 Following the establishment of its A330 fleet and the introduction of Boeing 777 long-haul aircraft, the airline converted some of its older Boeing 747-400 passenger aircraft to freighters to meet cargo market demands.
 EVA Air Cargo established its European Cargo Center in Brussels in 2003 and opened its Southern China Cargo Center in Hong Kong in 2006.

 As of 2007, EVA Air Cargo had 43 weekly cargo flights to London, Vienna, Brussels and US destinations including Los Angeles, Dallas/Fort Worth, Chicago, Atlanta and New York.
 The carrier also has code-shares with international airlines including Air Nippon (a subsidiary of All Nippon Airways), British Airways World Cargo, Austrian Airlines and Lufthansa Cargo.

 In recent years, the airline has focused its North American cargo operations solely on point-to-point routes.
 By 2004, EVA Air Cargo ranked among the world's top 10 largest air freight companies.
 Industry publication Air Cargo World ranked EVA Air Cargo sixth out of 50 in its 2008 Air Cargo Excellence Survey, a measure of cargo service customer service and performance.
-In 2008, EVA Air handled the transport of two Chinese pandas, donated as a gift to the Taipei Zoo.
+In 2008, EVA Air handled the transport of two giant pandas, donated as a gift to Taipei Zoo.